Ezekiel200483/production-ready-DevOps-pipeline-/README.md

 have been overkill.

 The Load Balancer sits in front of the EC2 and handles HTTPS termination.
-The app itself just runs on HTTP port 3000 internally — it doesn't need to know anything about SSL.
+The app itself just runs on HTTP port 3000 internally, it doesn't need to know anything about SSL.
 The ALB also gives a stable domain entry point that stays the same even if the server behind it changes.